 GDPR for CIOs: Why it’s important and what you need to do

 The 25th of May 2018 was when GDPR came into full force.
-Being designed to standardise measures across Europe and provide individuals with greater rights.
-GDPR applies to any organisation, regardless of whether they are actually based in the EU, if they process as the key point is that if an organisation handles the data of EU citizens then it must be compliant.
+Designed to standardise data protection measures across Europe GDPR provides individuals with greater rights and establishes a modern framework to which companies need to comply.
+GDPR applies to any organisation, regardless of whether they are actually based in the EU, if they process the data of EU citizens.

 With the GDPR bringing in numerous changes, such as widening the definition of personal data, increasing the rights of individuals and establishing new obligations regarding personal data breaches, complying with the regulation will be no small feat.
 It is likely that many organisations will need to carry out data audits, review processes and privacy notices, assess their current data protection methods and explore technological solutions to help achieve compliance.